-Most patients with IMA aneurysms are commonly asymptomatic and these aneurysms are usually discovered incidentally 3-6.
+Most patients with IMA aneurysms are asymptomatic and these aneurysms are usually discovered incidentally 3-6.
 Some patients may present with a palpable pulsatile abdominal mass or bruit around the umbilicus 3,6.
 In cases complicated by rupture, patient may present with abdominal pain, low back pain, collapse or hemorrhagic shock 3.

 Other causes include 3-6: